-WE DO NOT ADMIT STUDENTS IN THE SPRING, STUDENTS ARE WELCOME TO APPLY IN THE FALL.
+WE DO NOT ADMIT STUDENTS IN THE SPRING; STUDENTS ARE WELCOME TO APPLY IN THE FALL.

-ANY QUESTIONS PLEASE CONTACT OUR GRADUATE ADVISOR,
+FOR ANY QUESTIONS, PLEASE CONTACT OUR GRADUATE ADVISOR,

 DR. JATINDRA N TRIPATHY (JATINDRA.N.TRIPATHY@TTU.EDU OR CALL 806-834-1837)